rotundasoftware/backbone.collectionView/README.md

 There are four valid values for `by` option, which correspond to the type of "model reference" expected / returned.
 * `"id"` : The `id` of the model.
 * `"cid"` : The `cid` of the model.
-* `"offset"` : The zero-based index of the model in the collection, only counting models that have visible views.
+* `"offset"` : The zero-based index of the model in the collection, only counting visible models.
 * `"view"` : The view that was created to represent the model when the CollectionView was rendered.

 If no `by` option is provided the model object itself is expected / returned.
 Additionally, the `setSelectedModel(s)` function accepts one additional option, `silent`, which, when true, will prevent the `selectionChanged` event from being fired.

 ##Events Fired
 CollectionViews `trigger` the following events on themselves.
 You can respond to these events from another view using Backbone's `listenTo` method.
 If [Backbone.Courier](https://github.com/rotundasoftware/backbone.courier)